Scientific Name

 Origin

-This succulent is a variegated form of Haworthia cymbiformis.
+This succulent is a form of Haworthia cymbiformis selected for its variegated foliage.

 Description

-Haworthia cymbiformis f. variegata is an attractive succulent that forms stemless rosettes of fleshy, boat-shaped leaves variegated with light-green and white longitudinal stripes.
-The rosettes grow up to 3 inches (8 cm) tall and 4 inches (10 cm) in diameter.
-Flowers are tubular, white to pale pink with brownish-green veins and appear from mid-spring to early summer on slender, up to 8 inches (20 cm) tall inflorescences.
+Haworthia cymbiformis 'Variegata' is an attractive succulent that forms stemless rosettes of thick, fleshy, boat-shaped leaves with irregular light-green and white longitudinal stripes.
+The rosettes can reach up to 3 inches (8 cm) in height and 4 inches (10 cm) in diameter.

-How to Grow and Care for Haworthia cymbiformis f. variegata
+How to Grow and Care for Haworthia cymbiformis 'Variegata'

 Light: Although some species can grow in full sun, most Haworthias are adapted to thrive in partial shade.
-Place the potted H. cymbiformis f. variegata in a bright area with some protection from the hottest rays of the day.
+Place the potted H. cymbiformis 'Variegata' in a bright area with some protection from the hottest rays of the day.

 Hardiness: Haworthias like warmer temperatures in the summer but cool in the winter.
 However, they do not like being too cold.
-H. cymbiformis f. variegata can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.
+H. cymbiformis 'Variegata' can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Repotting: These succulents are generally slow-growing and can stay in the same pot for years.
-For best health, H. cymbiformis f. variegata should be repotted into fresh soil every two to three years.
+However, for best health, H. cymbiformis 'Variegata' should be repotted into fresh soil every two to three years.

 Propagation: Vegetative propagation, especially by offsets, is the quickest and most common method of propagating Haworthias.
 They can also be propagated by leaves and seeds.
 Remove the offsets when they have started developing their own roots.
 Sow seeds in spring or fall in a well-draining soil mix.